This article was first published on May 4th, 2021, and was last updated April 2023.

 How do you do that?
 Well, it can be tricky.
 You will need to analyze an image’s importance, quality, type of encoded data, pixel dimension, format capabilities, and more.
 The ultimate goal is to reduce the file size as much as possible without significantly compromising the quality.

-You can use third-party tools (like TinyJPG) to help you automate image optimization or can do it manually if you have the know-how.
+You can use third-party tools (like TinyJPG) to help you automate image optimization.
+Or you can do it manually if you have the know-how.

 Next up, the server response time measures the amount of time it takes to load the HTML required to render your webpage.
 It does not include the network latency between your server and Google.